lsolbach/qclojure/doc/tutorial.md

 a quantum circuit.
 It is based on the idea that some qubits can be eliminated without changing the overall functionality of the circuit.
 The simplest case is to eliminate qubits that are not used in the circuit.

+### Error Correction
+Error correction is a technique used to protect quantum information from errors due to noise and decoherence.
+It is based on the idea of encoding quantum information in a way that allows errors to be detected and corrected.
+Error correction can be applied to quantum circuits to improve their performance and to reduce the effects of noise.
+The encoded circuit will use more physical qubits to form logical qubits, so it is not always an option on current QPUs with limited qubit counts.
+QClojure has a stabilizer framework with these error correction codes implemented:

+* Bit Flip Code - a simple error correction code that can correct a single bit flip error.
+* Phase Flip Code - a simple error correction code that can correct a single phase flip error.
+* Shor Code - a more complex error correction code that can correct both bit flip and phase flip errors.
+* Steane Code - a more complex error correction code that can correct both bit flip and phase flip errors.
+* 5-Qubit Code - the smallest code that can correct an arbitrary single-qubit error.

 ### Topology Optimization